hyeonjeong1/hyeonjeong1.github.io/_posts/2023-07-14-paper_rethinking.md

 ---

 <span style="color:gray"> [Rethinking the Role of Demonstrations: What Makes In-Context Learning Work?](https://arxiv.org/abs/2202.12837)", EMNLP 2022.
-All figures are from the paper. </span>
+All figures are captured from the paper. </span>

 ## TL;DR